cloudfoundry-incubator/kubecf/dev/kube/ig-tools/README.md

 `kubectl` internally to watch the namespace.
 The environment variable `KUBECONFIG` can be used to point it at the correct cluster.

-Stop watching by aborting the command with Ctrl-C.
+Stop watching by aborting the command with Ctrl-C.  It will also automatically stop watching after all pods in the pod are ready (with a minimum of three pods to filter out partially completed deployments).

 #### Example